zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     ![Azure Migrate Databases page is open.
 The number of assessed database instances and the number of databases ready for Azure SQL DB shows one.](media/dma-azure-migrate-web.png)

-### Task 2: Retrieve Connection Information for SQL Databases
+### Task 2: Retrieve connection information for SQL Databases

 In this task, you will retrieve the IP address of the SqlServer2008 VM and the Fully Qualified Domain Name for the Azure SQL Database.
 This information is needed to connect to your SqlServer2008 VM and Azure SQL Database from Azure Data Migration Service and Azure Data Migration Assistant.